-Gemma Chan, Andrea Riseborough, Jane Horrocks, Jaime Winstone and Laura Carmichael have joined together to support ActionAid’s ‘Safe From Harm’ Christmas appeal.
+Gemma Chan, Jaime Winstone, Andrea Riseborough, Jane Horrocks and Laura Carmichael have joined together to support ActionAid’s ‘Safe From Harm’ Christmas appeal.

-The British actresses are starring in a powerful new film to help raise awareness of violence this Christmas.
+The British actresses appear in a statement-making new film in a bid to boost awareness of violence this Christmas.

-In the film, the actors share testimony from four young female survivors of sexual violence in Zanzibar and Bangladesh, who to ensure their safety and protection cannot share their stories themselves.
+In the film, the actors share testimony from four young female survivors of sexual violence in Bangladesh and Zanzibar, who can't share their own story for fears about their safety and protection.